-Through generous gifts, endowments and grants, the Department of Psychology is proud to award over $13,000 a year to our undergraduate and graduate students in support and recognition of their academic excellence, research creativity, service, and educational resilience.
+Through generous gifts, endowments and grants, the Department of Psychology is proud to annually recognize our undergraduate and graduate students' academic excellence, research creativity, service, and educational resilience.

 If you like to contribute to our ability to offer these awards, then please consider making a designated gift through our donation page.

 For all scholarships, “student” refers to any matriculated individual in good standing pursuing an undergraduate or graduate degree at San Jose State University.
 Students who graduated in the Fall semester prior to the Spring deadline are also eligible.
 “Psychology major” refers to an undergraduate student who has officially declared a major in Psychology.
 “Psychology graduate student” refers to an individual currently accepted and enrolled in a Master’s Program within the Department of Psychology.
 “Qualified” refers to any Psychology major or graduate student who meets the stated requirements for a given scholarship.
 Note that being qualified and submitting an application alone do not guarantee an award.
 These scholarships are competitive and applications will be judged on their merit.